-MTN 551 Pro Tools Operator (Certification Option) 3 credits
+MTN 551 Pro Tools Professional (Graduate) 3 credits

-The coursework covers the core concepts and skills needed to operate an Avid® Pro Tools® HD system in a professional studio environment.
+The coursework covers the core concepts and skills required to operate Pro Tools in a professional studio environment.
 The main topics in this course are followed by exercises that bring the student step-by-step through the Pro Tools functions that are critical for successful work in the digital audio field.
-Students will have access to a Pro Tools HD software to complete the exercises.
-The course covers Official AVID courseware for Pro Tools 201: Pro Tools Production II and Pro Tools 210 M: Music Production Techniques.
-Students may achieve Pro Tools Operator Certification upon successful completion of the 201 & 210 Certification Exams.
+Students will have access to Pro Tools Flex software.
+The course uses official AVID courseware including Pro Tools 201: Pro Tools Production II and Pro Tools 210 M: Music Production Techniques.
+Students may achieve Pro Tools Professional Certification upon successful completion of the 201 & 210 Certification Exams.
+Prerequisites: MTN 253 & 423 or MTN 545 and successful completion of ProTools Specialist Certification.